Locations:

 Outlook / Prognosis

-The outlook for people with thyrotoxicosis is generally good.
-There are several effective forms of treatment and therapy for thyrotoxicosis, and just like all treatments, they all have advantages and disadvantages.
-Together you and your healthcare provider will determine the best treatment plan for you.
+The prognosis (outlook) for people with thyrotoxicosis is generally good if they receive treatment for it.
+There are several effective forms of treatment for thyrotoxicosis.
+Just like all treatments, they each have advantages and disadvantages.
+Together, you and your healthcare provider will determine the best plan for you.

 Living With

-If you’ve been diagnosed with chronic thyrotoxicosis (usually a form of hyperthyroidism), it’s important to see your healthcare provider regularly to make sure your treatment is working well.
+If you have chronic thyrotoxicosis (usually a form of hyperthyroidism), you should see your provider regularly to make sure your treatment is working well.

-If you’ve been diagnosed with thyrotoxicosis, it may be helpful to ask your healthcare provider the following questions:
+If you’ve received a thyrotoxicosis diagnosis, it may be helpful to ask your provider the following questions:

 • What are the pros and cons of my treatment plan for thyrotoxicosis?